-Any business that transmits, processes or stores Cardmember information must take all possible precautions to protect their customers and themselves.
-Implementing the PCI Data Security Standard through compliance with the Data Security Operating Policy (DSOP) brings a higher level of confidence to your customers and your business.
+Any business that processes, stores or transmits Cardmember information must take all possible precautions to protect their customers and themselves.
+By implementing the PCI Data Security Standard through compliance with the Data Security Operating Policy (DSOP), you can bring a higher level of confidence to your customers and your business.

-American Express, working as a member of the PCI Security Standards Council, has been instrumental in the development of the PCI Data Security Standard, which sets out the necessary steps to address the issue of Cardmember security.
+American Express, working as a member of the PCI Security Standards Council, has been instrumental in the development of the PCI Data Security Standard, which sets out how to protect account payment data.

-All Service Providers are required to adhere to the American Express Data Security Operating Policy, including compliance with the Payment Card Industry Data Security Standard.
+All Service Providers are required to adhere to the American Express Data Security Operating Policy .

-In addition, Service Providers must take the following steps annually or quarterly:
+Service Providers must submit the following validation documentation:

 Once you have completed your requirements, you should send your validation documentation on a compact disc, in the required formats, to the following address, as detailed in the Data Security Operating Policy.

 GNO Data Security Unit

 18/F City Plaza 4,

 In case of breach

 If you believe that Cardmember information has been compromised, immediately contact your Relationship Manager or call 2277-2277.